 When you know the marketing return on investment, it becomes easy for you to determine whether the marketing strategy is a success or not for an SME or LLC startup.
 It is also a good way of comparing marketing campaigns to determine which was the most effective.
 One way to test multiple campaigns for success is through A/B testing.

-Marketing Return on Investment for startups can take different forms and they include:
+Marketing Return on Investment for startups can take different forms and they include the following options below:

 ROI On Social Media Ads